 What is the humidity in your working environment?
 What is the temperature?
 Do you know what the perfect conditions for the glue you’re using are?
 If you don’t, do not hesitate to ask your supplier, we’re sure they will be more than happy to help!
 A Hygrometer is the perfect gadget to use to determine your working conditions.

 Now, do you store your glue correctly and take good care of it?

 You should not be surprised that your glue becomes gloopy and your nozzle gets stuck if you are not taking care of it.
 After every single use, clean the glue nozzle, keep your glue in a cool, dry place and when shaking, make sure you remove the lid so there is no excess glue around the rim of the lid.
 And store your glue upright!

 Lastly, are you using the correct amount of glue?

 Some glues are more runny than others so you will have to pick up more of it on the lash than if you are working with a glue that has a thicker consistency.
 You’ll grow to understand this much more as you continue to work with your glues.

 So, what is the conclusion?

-You need to get to know your glue as much as you would your future husband!
+You need to get to know your glue as much as you would your future husband or wife!
 Trust us - your relationship with your lash adhesive has to be for better or for worse if you want to continue working as a lash artist.
 You will definitely have to know everything about your glue if you want this relationship to last!

 Blog written by London Lash Expert, Abi Madden